yandolfat/yandolfat/README.md

 ### Hello there 👋

-👋 Hi, I’m Yves, the minion of [Vincent](https://github.com/vbesancon/) !
+- 👋 I’m Yves, the minion of [Vincent](https://github.com/vbesancon/)!
+- 🔭 I’m currently working as Cloud & DevOps Engineer in France.
+- 🌱 I’m currently learning Kubernetes!

 <!---
 yandolfat/yandolfat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.